 It is unclear why predatory journals exist.
-At some level, they are meeting unmet needs of prospective authors.
-Researchers and trainees working in fiscally constrained parts of the world cannot afford the current, and expensive, APCs (although some legitimate open access journals have waivers particularly for trainees).
+At some level, they are responding to unmet needs of prospective authors.
+Researchers and trainees working in fiscally constrained parts of the world cannot afford the current, and expensive, author processing charges (i.e. publication fee; although some legitimate open access journals have waivers particularly for trainees).
 Legitimate peer review is not only rigorous but often takes a long time to complete.
 Prospective authors might be enticed by the promise of almost immediate publication, particularly if these publications can be converted into training and career currency.
 These journals may also exist because the charlatans operating them are interested in any way to make money feigning interest in the scientific process.

 How can researchers and students identify predatory journals/publishers?